Venturing Beyond the Hero’s Journey: Exploring the Paths of the Heroine, Healer, and Seeker with Kimberly Lee

 Kimberly enjoys day spas, rose gold, and flared yoga pants.
 She’d love to use words like harbinger, liminal, and zeitgeist in a quick, saucy comeback.
 Kimberly trusts in the magic and mystery of miracles and synchronicity, and believes that everyone is creative and has unique gifts to share.
 She lives in Southern California with her husband and three children.

 COST: $185, which includes an interactive class via the Wet Ink platform for peer interaction.
+(Note: there is no additional charge for Wet Ink.
+It's included!)

 BUY NOW: Venturing Beyond the Hero’s Journey, by Kimberly Lee (5 weeks, starting 6/12/2023) Limit: 10 students.
 Early registration is recommended.